Frequently Asked Questions

 A mix of species will increase the site’s functionality and add to successful establishment.
 A diverse mix will attract a greater diversity of pollinators and birds to the landscape.

 We always strive to obtain pictures of our mixes from our customers as well as from site visits.
-While we do not yet have a great quantity, our library is growing.
 We have both individual species as well as group species pictures available that represent what a site will resemble when established.
 The appearance of a mix will vary from site to site and from season to season.

 Stock seed mix formulas may vary within a year or between years.
 Each mix is created with a particular guiding philosophy.
 As new species become available, they will be added to enhance the performance of the mixes.
 Occasionally, a crop may not be available due to crop failure or high sales.
 This will lead to a reformulation using the remaining species in the mix.
 To adapt to these variations in our formulations, we recommend you use the phrase “Ernst Mix (X) as currently formulated” when writing your specifications.

 Seeding rates are based on our experience with native meadows and our desire to establish strong, individual plants.
-Planting cover crops that are too aggressive or thick diminish the long-term viability of the perennial meadow plants.
+Planting cover crops that are too aggressive or thick diminishes the long-term viability of the perennial meadow plants.
 We have concluded that the annual, small grains, such as oats and rye, are the best cover crops or companion crops to plant with native seedings when there is a need.
+Due to its physiological adaptations in warmer regions, brown top millet is recommended for portions of the planting season.
 Grain cover crops can reduce competition from aggressive weeds because they grow quickly and also reduce the potential for erosion by providing quick cover.
 We do not recommend annual ryegrass as it is too aggressive and long-lived.

 A cover crop is a fast-growing species that is used to protect soil and water resources.
 A companion crop grows rapidly and provides long-term protection for the desired plants.

 Inoculation involves adding a specific bacterium, “rhizobia,” to legume seeds.
-Rhizobia have a beneficial relationship with legumes in that, when root nodules develop, these bacteria convert nitrogen gas from the air to solid nitrogen which is used for plant growth.
+Rhizobia have a beneficial relationship with legumes in that, when root nodules develop, the bacteria inside convert nitrogen gas from the air to a form which is used for plant growth.